Niklas974/beautiful-jekyll/_posts/2020-01-05-tajikistan3.md

 Afterwards we rode back to Murghab where we found a small homestay.
 I talked to some british guys who were travelling in the other direction in their landrover defender and we exchanged some hints about the road to come.

-After applying a lot of voltaren to my foot and nearly missing breakfast, because they seem to be using the Kyrgis timezone in Murghab I spent some time cleaning my chain.
+After applying a lot of voltaren to my foot and nearly missing breakfast, because they seem to be using the Kyrgis timezone in Murghab, I spent some time cleaning my chain.
 As we had fueled up with cold fuel in the evening and my bike was now parked in the sun so my tank was now overflowing.
-We continued towards Kyrgyzstan the M41 was mostly tarmac but as we had to pass the highest pass yet, Natashas carburetta bike decided that 20km/h was a very appropriate speed considering the very thin air.
+We continued towards Kyrgyzstan the M41 was mostly tarmac but as we had to pass the highest pass yet, Natasha's carburetta bike decided that 20km/h was a very appropriate speed considering the very thin air.
 Before crossing into Kyrgyzstan, we passed lake Karakul, which is really beautiful.

 ![Road from Murghab, chinese border on the left][img9] Road from Murghab, chinese border on the left